meiyulee/continuous_Bernoulli/README.md

 ##### Chapter 9, The Continuous Trinomial distribution and trial number=1
 ##### Chapter 10, The Continuous Trinomial distribution and trial number=n

-*******
+## computer programs

+### Content

 There are 13 computer programs to compute the probability distribution and testing and confidence interval, those can help reader to get the probability distribution and do the statistical analysis.

-The 13 computer programs are in the folder named as "code_and_exe".
-After you download, all of them need to be in C:\C_Bernoulli
+### download location
+folder name: code_and_exe
+folder name: document

+### Install
+1. the exe files have to run in C:\C_Bernoulli
+2. put the exe files in C:\C_Bernoulli
+3. click the exe file to run.

+### Usage
 The programs contains the simulator of probability distribution(1-4), the statistic analysis(5-12), and the probability distribution after transformation(13).

-### the software example
+For example,

 1. run C:\C_Bernoulli\C_Bernoulli_01.exe